waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 ## How to use it?

+Now, you can use it on Android, iOS, Windows, macOS, Linux systems.
+For the best experience and fastest speed, please use the Chrome browser under non-iOS systems.

 1. [Download](https://www.google.com/chrome/) and Launch the latest version of Chrome browser
 2. Enter *chrome://flags* in the address bar
 3. Enable all *WebAssembly* features